rod-trent/Copilot-for-Security/Prompts/Templates/Prompt_Template_Sentinel_1.md

-Certainly!
 Here's a template for generating successful prompts for Copilot for Security, tailored for use with Microsoft Sentinel:

 ```markdown
 ## Microsoft Sentinel Security Prompt Template